OnTrak-Tech/OnTrak-Tech/README.md

 # Hi there! 👋 I'm Gideon Adjei

 ## 🚀 About Me
 Passionate DevOps Engineer focused on building scalable, automated infrastructure and streamlining development workflows.
+Disciplined, fast learner, and hardworking individual with a strong commitment to professionalism, accuracy, and respectful communication.
 I love turning complex deployment challenges into simple, repeatable processes.

 ## 🛠️ Tech Stack